 Enjoy our Half Day Glacier Park whitewater rafting dinner trip on the Middle Fork of the Flathead River, followed by an amazing homemade meal.
-Entrees include Montana grass fed 6 oz petite steak, 6 oz wild caught salmon filet, 8 oz chicken breast, or house made vegetarian options like house-made zucchini boats.
+Entrees include Montana grass fed 6 oz petite steak, 6 oz wild caught salmon filet, 8 oz chicken breast, or house made vegetarian options like zucchini boats.

 Paddle and become part of the crew that maneuvers the raft through the 9 named rapids by following the simple commands of the guide.
 Or, if you’d rather sit back and relax on this federally protected Wild and Scenic River, that’s great, too!
 The trip winds about 8 miles through the John F. Stevens Canyon.
 The rapids are typically rated class II and III, making for a fun and splashy whitewater rafting adventure!

 After your Glacier Park whitewater rafting dinner trip you’ll return to our campus.
 There, you’ll have time to change into some dry clothing or take a hot shower if you like.
 Be sure to take a minute to check out the pictures taken of your boat in the rapid called Bonecrusher.
 Then, it’s time for dinner!

 We have a wonderful kitchen staff that prepares all our food.
 We try to use locally sourced and organic items whenever possible.
 Our guests often comment that our dinner whitewater adventure is the best kept dining secret in West Glacier, and that they feel like they were invited over to a friend’s house for a cookout!
-In addition to your entree, you’ll enjoy appetizers like homemade cream cheese with crackers, chips and salsa, veggies with dips, and fresh fruits; several choices of freshly prepared salads, such as green, quinoa, and pasta salads; and mouthwatering desserts like homemade cheesecake with a berry sauce or freshly churned strawberry ice cream.
+In addition to your choice of entree, you’ll enjoy appetizers like homemade cream cheese with crackers, chips and salsa, veggies with dips, and fresh fruits; several choices of freshly prepared salads, such as green, quinoa, and pasta salads; and mouthwatering desserts like homemade cheesecake with a berry sauce or freshly churned strawberry ice cream.
 Dinner does not include alcoholic beverages, but you’re welcome to bring your own.
 Lemonade and water are always available.